dainst/chronontology-backend/README.md

   type mapping : src/main/resources/mapping.json

-### POST /period/:id
+### POST /:typeName/:id

-Post json to store a period with id.
+Post json to store a type named :typeName and id :id.

-### GET /period/:id
+### GET /:typeName/:id

-Get json stored for period with id.
+Get json stored for type with name :typeName and id :id.

-### GET /period/:id?direct=true
+### GET /:typeName/:id?direct=true

-Get json stored for period with id. the json is retrieved from the main storage this time, not from the connected storage.
+Get json stored for type with name :typeName and id :id. the json is retrieved from the main storage this time, not from the connected storage.

-### GET /period/?q=searchCriteria(?size=1000)
+### GET /:typeName/:elasticsearchSearchString

+Performs a search specified by :elasticsearchSearchString over the documents of the type named :typeName.

 Gets a json object with a top level array field named results which contains the json for the search hits.
-Additionally, you can restrict the size of the search result set by using the size query parameter.

-An example for searchCriteria can be

-  /period/?q=a:b

-which means, the that the field a in all records gets searched for the term b.
-If there is a match, the record gets added to the result set.

-For searching in all fields, you can issue a search request like

-  /period/?q=b
+The elasticsearchSearchString should be a valid search string for elasticsearch and should not include the "_search?" prefix but everything after it.

 ## Testing

-For the Component Tests to run, you need an elastic search instance on localhost up and running.
+For the Component and Integration Tests to run, you need an elastic search instance on localhost up and running.
 The index named "jeremy_test" is used.
 Make sure that the index has the type mapping from